 In the Bible, Lydia is known as “the seller of purple and the lady of welcome.”
 In one of the only verses she is mentioned she says, “if you believe me to be a follower of Jesus Christ, come into my house and stay.”
 Acts 16:15.

-Biblically, Lydia demonstrates our mission.
-Lydia Hight is my great grandmother.
-Together, they embody our inspiration for this place to welcome young adults and allow them to stay as long as they need.
+Lydia Hight, the founder’s grandmother, along with Lydia mentioned in the Bible serve as the inspiration for Lydia’s Place as we welcome young adults and allow them to stay as long as they need.